Horns or No Horns?

 Many goat moms become very defensive regarding this topic.
 Lets always respect each other and allow each of us to make our own decisions for our own homes and land.
 I am only here to provide information and you are welcome to take it or leave it.
-My decision may not have been the “correct” decision but it is the one that I made.
+My decision may not have been the “correct” decision, but it is the one that I made.
 We all live and learn every day.

 1. PART OF BODY: The goats horns are part of their skull and their skin.

 2. DEFENSE: Horns can provide a protection against predators.
 Some people will tell you this is not true that that goats are prey animals and will run and hide.
 This is not accurate.
 Many goats, like your Queen Bee will fight ANYTHING to prove she is is the alpha.
 Even if that means she dies.
+I have personally witnessed this.

 3. TEMPATURE REGULATION: Horns help with regulating heat in hot weather.